discordjs/guide/guide/popular-topics/permissions.md

 ## Roles as bot permissions

-If you want to keep your bot's permission checks simple, you might find it sufficient to just check if the member executing the command has a certain role.
+If you want to keep your bot's permission checks simple, you might find it sufficient to check if the member executing the command has a specific role.

-If you have the role ID, you can simply check if the `.roles` Collection on a GuildMember object includes it, using `.has()`.
-Should you not know the ID and want to check for something like a role named "Mod", you can use `.some()`.
+If you have the role ID, you can check if the `.roles` Collection on a GuildMember object includes it, using `.has()`.
+Should you not know the ID and want to check for something like a "Mod" role, you can use `.some()`.

 <branch version="11.x">